yashvora21/SE-HW5/README.md

 Continuous Delivery (CD) on the other hand is a practice of automating the entire software release process.
 The idea here is to perform CI, and additionally automate the preparation and tracking of a release to production.

 Continuous Deployment is the CI + CD + fully automated deployment to production.
-It is a step up from Continuous Delivery in which every change in the source code is deployed to production automatically, without explicit approval from a developer.
+It is a step up from CD in which every change in the source code is deployed to production automatically, without explicit approval from a developer.
 Once the code is merged to the master by the developer,  a CI/CD service basically runs all the tests and deploy the code to production, while keeping the team updated about the results of every important event.
 Continuous deployment also requires serious monitoring, being on call, and having the capacity to recover quickly which makes it a little difficult practice to follow.

 It is quite possible to apply Continuous Delivery to the entire system or even organization but, similar is not the case with the  continuous integration and deployment since CD is a more loose concept than the other two.